-If the sealing material used is a bentonite slurry, cement, grout, or concrete, special equipment must be used to introduce the sealing material from the bottom of the well or borehole, and to progressively add it upward to the ground surface.
-Typically, only consultants or drilling contractors have the expertise and equipment to properly introduce sealing material in this manner.
+If the sealing material used is a bentonite slurry, cement, grout, or concrete, special equipment must be used to introduce the sealing material from the bottom of the well or borehole, and to progressively place it upward to the ground surface.
+Typically only consultants or drilling contractors have the expertise and equipment to properly introduce sealing material in this manner.

-- 2.4 Surface completion From a depth of 0.5 metres to the ground surface, the reclaimed well must be backfilled with material appropriate for the intended use of the land, e.g., compacted clay (Figure 1). - 2.5 Recordkeeping All monitoring wells being reclaimed should be recorded and documented (see accompanying worksheet).
+- 4. Surface completion From a depth of 0.5 metres to the ground surface, the reclaimed well must be backfilled with material appropriate for the intended use of the land (Figure 1). - 5.
+Recordkeeping All monitoring wells being reclaimed should be recorded and documented (see accompanying worksheet).